 She is well versed in commercial contract agreements, and helps clients manage risk and liability, including international negotiations.
 Becky is also a certified mediator, having completed advanced coursework through the Northwest Institute for Dispute Resolution.
 She is also interested in the Native American Peacemaking process, has spent time with the Colville Confederated Tribes, participated with the elders in Peacemaking sessions, and she has written a study of this experience.

 Becky is knowledgeable about all things aviation, from manufacturing and design to maintenance, procurement, and regulatory compliance.
 Prior to law school, Becky worked at Quest Aircraft Company alongside designers and builders of the KODIAK.
-She started as an Assistant to the Director of Engineering and later worked as the Assistant to Director of Customer Service & Chief Pilot, in which she was a key asset in transforming the aircraft design company into a fully operational aircraft production facility.
-During her time there, Becky took the initiative to enroll in the company’s 6-week aircraft building program, where she learned the aircraft design process, including riveting & cutting sheet metal, to better understand every component of production, materials, and the root causes of bottlenecks.
-As a result, Becky coupled the training with her intense creativity to develop unique problem solving and process improvement strategies to advance company practices, such as successfully reducing the standard aircraft build time from a 40-day working build cycle to a 21-day build cycle.
-Becky also streamlined the NMR process, documented control processes, and ensured constant compliance with FAA regulations and JASC code tracking.
-Her role included risk, liability, and International Contract Management.
-Becky’s passion for the aviation industry ultimately led her on the journey to attend law school and become an aviation attorney, which she has been doing now for six years.
+She started as an Assistant to the Director of Engineering and later worked as the Assistant to the Director of Customer Service & Chief Pilot, in which she was a key asset in transforming the aircraft design company into a fully operational aircraft production facility.
+During her time there, Becky took the initiative to enroll in the company’s aircraft building program, where she learned the aircraft design process, including riveting & cutting sheet metal, to better understand every component of production, materials, and the root causes of bottlenecks.
+As a result, Becky coupled the training with her intense creativity to help develop unique problem solving and process improvement strategies to advance company practices, such as successfully reducing the standard aircraft build time from a 40-day working build cycle to a 21-day build cycle.
+Becky also streamlined the NMR process, documented control processes, and ensured compliance with FAA regulations.
+Her role included managing risk, liability, and domestic & international contracts.
+Becky’s passion for the aviation industry ultimately led her on the journey to attend law school and become an aviation attorney.

 Aero Law Group, Aviation Attorney (2015-2018)